MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 ##### Recommendations

 - Configure Azure VMware Solution guest virtual machines (VMs) as Azure Arc–enabled servers.
 For methods that you can use to connect machines, see [Azure connected machine agent deployment options](/azure/azure-arc/servers/deployment-options).
-- Deploy Azure Arc for Azure VMware Solution (preview).
+- Deploy a certified third-party solution or Azure Arc for Azure VMware Solution (preview).
 - Use Azure Policy for Azure Arc–enabled servers to audit and enforce security controls on Azure VMware Solution guest VMs.

 ## Protect the guest operating system